WE ARE WHAT WE EAT

 [2] Abstraction for Complex Chemical Compositions

-For complex topics like hormones and neurotransmitters, we created abstracted visuals and custom icons that reflected the emotions or “vibe” associated with each function.
+For complex topics like hormones and neurotransmitters, we created abstracted visuals and custom icons that reflected the emotions associated with each function.
 This approach helped convey scientific ideas in a way that was visually engaging and easier for users to grasp.

 [3] Shorthand Constraints